 Membership of the IARU gives the RSGB a voice at international level and allows the Society to have a leading role in the work of the organisation ensuring a future for the amateur radio services.
 It exercises this influence through attendance at the IARU Region 1 General Conference, which occur every three years.
 The General Conference has several standing committees, in which the RSGB is represented.
-For example the three RSGB Spectrum Managers sit on the HF Committee (called C4) and also the VHF/UHF/Microwave Committee (called C5).
-We also have from time-to-time RSGB members taking senior positions within IARU Region 1.
+For example the three RSGB Spectrum Managers sit on the HF Committee (called C4) and also the VHF/UHF/Microwave Committee (called C5), whilst we also have a representative on the new EMC Committee (C7).
+In addition, we also have from time-to-time RSGB members taking senior positions within IARU Region 1.

-Whilst the IARU Region 1 Executive Committee meets on an annual basis, the two spectrum committees – C4 and C5 – only meet once, roughly half-way, between the General Conferences.
-The RSGB’s spectrum managers normally attend and present papers at this so called “Interim Meeting”.
+Whilst the IARU Region 1 Executive Committee meets on an annual basis, the two spectrum committees – (C4 and C5) and EMC (C7)- only meet once, roughly half-way, between the General Conferences.
+RSGB’s representatives normally attend and present papers at this so called “Interim Meeting”.
 In recent times this has been held in Vienna , and is a useful forum to influence opinion as well as achieve urgent policy decisions on spectrum management issues.
 Between meetings these committees informally keep in contact through e-mail “discussion forums”, reflectors, etc.